concord-consortium/populations.js/readme.md

   npm start
 ```

-Now open http://localhost:3333.
+Now open http://localhost:3333 in your browser.
 Whenever you make a change to a file the
 browser will be automatically refreshed.
 Thanks
 [auto-reload-brunch](https://github.com/brunch/auto-reload-brunch).